Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Algorithm

 \section{Algorithm}

-In this section, we provide the last step (i.e., the clustering step) of \texttt{TransNet} and summarize the algorithm.
-The misclassification rate of the algorithm is theoretically studied.
+In this section, we present the complete \texttt{TransNet} algorithm and provide a theoretical analysis of its misclassification rate.

-With the estimated eigenspace obtained in the regularization step, we only need to perform the $k$-means on the rows of eigenspace to obtain the final clusters.
-The whole algorithm is then summarized in Algorithm \ref{alg:transnet}, where the weights are included as an input for generality.
+With the estimated eigenspace obtained in the regularization step, we only need to perform the $k$-means on the rows of the eigenspace to obtain the final clusters.
+The whole algorithm is then summarized in Algorithm \ref{alg:transnet}. {Note that, for communication efficiency, the debiased matrices $\hat{A}_l$'s are retained locally by the data curators and are not transmitted to the central server or released to the outside.
+Instead, the central server only receives the local eigenvectors $\hat{U}_l$'s for aggregation.
+The final estimated eigenspace and cluster labels are released to outside.
+By the post-processing property of DP, all computations based on $\hat{A}_l$'s without using raw data remain DP with the same privacy guarantee.}

-With the error bound of the estimated eigenspace, it is straightforward to obtain the error bound of the misclassification rate after the clustering step, given by the next theorem.
+With the error bound of the estimated eigenspace, it is straightforward to obtain the error bound on the misclassification rate after the clustering step, given by the next theorem.